 In the course of the research, the group used the information included in the research by Mallah, Nassar, and Badr (2015) to support the hypothesis that pressure ulcers are a critical problem faced by numerous patients in medical institutions.
 Additionally, the researchers ascertained that through the identification and implementation of effective pressure ulcer interventions, HAPU development could be controlled if not managed completely.
 Furthermore, the research provided the group with guidance on adopting a skin management intervention as a strategy to manage pressure ulcer development.
 Arguably, this was the reason the group decided to use a GPS tracker as one of the pressure ulcer management interventions for the current research.

 The second research publication that was employed for this research was authored by Still et al. (2013).
-The research study was focused on ascertaining whether the turning and repositioning of the hemodynamically stable patients could help in the reduction of pressure ulcer development.
+The research study was focused on ascertaining whether the turning and repositioning of hemodynamically stable patients could help in the reduction of pressure ulcer development.
 The findings of the research illustrated that the rate of pressure ulcer development could be significantly reduced by a team of healthcare personnel charged with the responsibility of turning and repositioning the SICU patients every two hours.

-From Still et al.'s (2013)s research, it became evident that the group supported the formulation of the research problem in a sense that pressure ulcer attainment is a serious healthcare issue affecting a large number of hospitalized patients.
+From Still et al.'s (2013)s research, it became evident that the group supported the formulation of the research problem in the sense that pressure ulcer attainment is a serious healthcare issue affecting a large number of hospitalized patients.
 According to the research, pressure ulcers have caused an increment in the morbidity and mortality rates among patients admitted to the surgical intensive care unit (SICU) (Still et al., 2013).
 Also, from the research, the group learned that stage I and stage II ulcer development can be averted by using the specialized team to reposition patients on hospital beds.

 Furthermore, the researchers also analyzed a research publication that was authored by Zaratkiewicz et al. (2010).
 The research was focused on the development and implementation of a HAPU incidence tracking system and an algorithm among patients admitted to clinics.
 Additionally, the research sought to determine whether HAPU was avoidable through the use of the tracking system to monitor and implement an effective intervention necessary for controlling pressure ulcer development.
 Also, it is worth noting that the tracking system and the algorithm as viable interventions for HAPU prevention had been developed by the Harborview Medical Center, which is situated in Seattle, United States.